b-yond-infinite-network/amaze-us/dataengineering/challenge-2/README.md

     b.
 Call that module into a script where you will run your threads

 ## Bonus round:
-Get some extra points if you have extra time (chose either or both)
+Get some extra points if you have extra time by solving the below:

-**__NOTE: Currently the second bonus is not available.
-But feel free to add something similar that you think shows some value when working with files__**

 1. Create a simple vending machine threading example with the following rules: